helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 ## Build the Examples

-From this directory, build and test every database variant:
+From this directory, build every database variant:

 ```shell
 mvn verify